j33f/node-docker-container/Readme.md

-# NodeJs image with PhantomJs
+# NodeJs image with some improvements

 Based on latest official node:alpine image, includes :
 - builds-deps